 Hockey Players Should Focus on Upper and Lower Body Exercises

 The coach I was talking about at the beginning of this article was right in thinking that his players would benefit from some upper body strengthening.
 However, you most definitely should not omit the lower body from a training program.
 A lot of hockey players in general lack upper body strength.
 This weakness is not just in arm strength, it comes in the form of a weaker core and pulling /pushing muscles of the upper body as well.
 By increasing the upper body stability from the inside out – core – upper back – chest – shoulders – arms you will see a huge difference in battling for the puck along the boards.

 What About Leg Workouts For Hockey Players?

 Now as far as which is more important in a well rounded hockey training program, I would have to lean towards lower body strength development.
 Hockey is performed on skates, and I believe speed wins games.
 The stronger and more powerful your legs are the faster you will be on the ice.
 It’s that simple.
 Your on ice practice does not actually develop any lower body strength or explosive power.
 Those qualities must be developed off the ice.

-In reality even though I said lower body strengthening is more important then upper body I feel both areas should be taken care of as well as core training.
+In reality even though I said lower body strengthening is more important than upper body, I feel both areas should be taken care of as well as core training.
 So don’t play favourites when it comes to your off ice training.
 Give ample time to your body as a whole and reap the benefits on the ice.